Title: Sector project Sustainable Agriculture (NAREN)

 Food production must increase by 60 per cent by 2050 if we are to meet the global demand for food.
 Current production methods in partner countries often fail to guarantee adequate yields and income in agriculture.
 Promoting sustainable agriculture is one of the goals of the 2030 Agenda for Sustainable Development but has so far been insufficiently mainstreamed in programmes and political processes.

-The advisory services help BMZ to shape political discussions and processes relating to sustainable agriculture in national and international bodies and processes.
+The advisory services help BMZ to shape political discussions and processes relating to sustainable agriculture in national and international bodies.
 By carrying out intensive knowledge management, advising projects and programmes in partner countries and participating in networks, the sector project promotes the dissemination of approaches that raise productivity sustainably and are adapted to climate change.
-The specialist skills of GIZ staff and partners are improved.